 Performance fees are subject to the uncertainty of market volatility, and as a result, the entire amount of the variable consideration related to performance fees is constrained until the end of each measurement period.
-At the end of the quarterly or annual measurement period, revenue is recorded for the actual amount of performance fees earned during that period because the uncertainty has been resolved
+At the end of the quarterly or annual measurement period, revenue is recorded for the actual amount of performance fees earned during that period because the uncertainty has been resolved.

 The investment management fees that we receive are calculated based on the values of the securities held in the accounts that we manage for our clients.
-For our U.S.registered mutual fund clients and UCITS, including Artisan Funds and Artisan Global Funds, and for our own sponsored private funds, our fees are based on the values of the funds' assets as determined for purposes of calculating their net asset values.
+For our U.S.registered mutual fund and UCITS clients, including Artisan Funds and Artisan Global Funds, and for our own sponsored private funds, our fees are based on the values of the funds' assets as determined for purposes of calculating their net asset values.
+Securities held by Artisan Funds and Artisan Global Funds are generally valued at closing market prices, or if closing market prices are not readily available or are not considered reliable, at a fair value determined under procedures established by the fund's board (fair value pricing).
+Values of securities determined using fair value pricing are likely to be different than they would be if only closing market prices were used.